bastienmoulia/ngx-overlay/apps/docs/src/tooltip/index.md

 {{ NgDocActions.demo("TooltipPositioningDemoComponent") }}

+> **Note**
+> You can use the enum `NgxoTooltipPosition` to set the position of the tooltip.

 ## Delay

 You can set a delay for the tooltip to appear and disappear using the input properties `ngxoTooltipShowDelay` and `ngxoTooltipHideDelay`.
-The delay is specified in milliseconds.
+The delay is specified in milliseconds and the default values is `300`.

 {{ NgDocActions.demo("TooltipDelayDemoComponent") }}